bohendo/my-clippings/highlights/12-rules-for-life.md

  - loc 3741 - It was in the aftermath of God’s death that the great collective horrors of Communism and Fascism sprang forth (as both Dostoevsky and Nietzsche predicted they would).
 Nietzsche, for his part, posited that individual human beings would have to invent their own values in the aftermath of God’s death.
 But this is the element of his thinking that appears weakest, psychologically: we cannot invent our own values, because we cannot merely impose what we believe on our souls.

+ - loc 3741 - It was in the aftermath of God’s death that the great collective horrors of Communism and Fascism sprang forth (as both Dostoevsky and Nietzsche predicted they would).
+Nietzsche, for his part, posited that individual human beings would have to invent their own values in the aftermath of God’s death.

  - loc 3746 - We rebel against our own totalitarianism, as much as that of others.
 I cannot merely order myself to action, and neither can you.
 “I will stop procrastinating,” I say, but I don’t.

+ - loc 3817 - of those trials?
+There are some actions that are so intrinsically

  - loc 3840 - To place the alleviation of unnecessary pain and suffering at the pinnacle of your hierarchy of value is to work to bring about the Kingdom of God on Earth.
 That’s a state, and a state of mind, at the same time.
 Jung observed that the construction of such a moral hierarchy was inevitable—although it could remain poorly arranged and internally self-contradictory.
 For Jung, whatever was at the top of an individual’s moral hierarchy was, for all intents and purposes, that person’s ultimate value, that person’s god.